-- a) Voters from the state in which a company has its headquarters get an advantage in the distribution of SB-seats over voters from other states, - because otherwise small states will probably not participate in this international co-determination; - because currently it is probably difficult to communicate if for well-known companies that are particularly strong rooted in a state (and therefore have its headquarters in the state), a guaranteed proportion of seats is not filled by votes from that state.
+- a) Voters from the state in which a company has its headquarters get an advantage in the distribution of SB-seats, - because otherwise small states will probably not participate in this international co-determination; - because this co-determination is difficult to enforce without some regional preference.

 For this the votes are counted separately for national and international votes.
-International votes include national votes.
-National votes are those votes, which are cast from voters in that state, where a company has its headquarters.
+International votes are all votes.
+National votes are those votes, which are cast from voters from that state, where a company has its headquarters.
 With these national votes, the same companies lists are elected, which are also elected with international votes; with one specialty: at national level, companies are ignored that have their headquarters in another state.